Disease/Disorder

 Treatment of a central nervous system-related sleep disorder is based on the type of sleep disorder rather than the specific neurologic disease.

-• Selective serotonin reuptake inhibitors, tricyclic or tetracyclic antidepressants (eg. t21), particularly if the insomnia is associated with a mood or anxiety disorder
+- Selective serotonin reuptake inhibitors, tricyclic or tetracyclic antidepressants (e.g.21), particularly if the insomnia is associated with a mood or anxiety disorder

 In OSA, the use of CPAP is the standard for treatment.
 Additional measures may include oral appliances and weight loss.
 Uvulopalatopharyngoplasty is effective, but is associated with complications, such as velopharyngeal insufficiency.
 Benzodiazepines and opioids should be avoided.

 CRSD are often responsive to environmental modifications, such as light therapy and chronotherapy.
 Avoidance of naps, daytime physical activity, and keeping the room dark at night help control CRSD.
+Recent studies, most notably by Kilgore have, demonstrated that blue light therapy may be helpful in correcting CRSD and may assist with improved brain healing26.
 Melatonin and soporific medications help with sleep at night and modafinil or armodafinil or other stimulants may reduce daytime fatigue.

 RBD can be treated with clonazepam, melatonin, dopamine agonists, and donepezil.